SpiderSuite/SpiderSuite.github.io/docs/Installation.md

 * **For Windows Installer:**

-Download SpiderSuite_vX.X.X_win64_installer.exe then run the installer, then fill in the required information such as installation location and shortcut names precedually until you finish the installation procedure.
+Download `SpiderSuite_vX.X.X_win64_installer.exe` then run the installer, then fill in the required information such as installation location and shortcut names procedually until you finish the installation procedure.

 * **For Linux Installer:**